Phoenix Suns Starting Lineup: Analyzing the Phoenix Suns Depth Chart, 6th Man, Bench & More

 Power Forward Kevin Durant

 One of the most talented players in the entire NBA, Durant led the Oklahoma City Thunder to the NBA Finals and went on to win consecutive NBA Finals MVP awards in 2017 and 2018 with the Golden State Warriors.
-He was traded to Phoenix from Brooklyn at midseason in 2022-23 and is currently averaging 26.6 points per game.
+He was traded to Phoenix from Brooklyn at midseason in 2022-23 and averaged 26.6 points per game this season.
 Durant is a perennial top choice for NBA MVP on sportsbooks in Arizona.
-An ankle injury has sidelined Durant for the rest of the season.
-Grayson Allen will be starting in his place.
+But injuries sidelined Durant for 20 games this season.
+It would be no surprise if Durant is involved in a blockbuster trade this offseason.

 Center Nick Richards

 Acquired from the Charlotte Hornets on January 15, the Suns got a center who could contribute immediately to help their playoff chances.
 Richards had a double-double in his first game with the Suns, scoring 21 points and 11 rebounds in a 125-121 win over the Detroit Pistons.
 He became the first person in Suns' history to record a double-double off the bench.
-This performance helped him earn a spot in the starting lineup.
-Richards is listed as a game-time decision, leaving Oso Ighodaro as the next man up.
+Since Richards joined the Suns in January, we expect him to return to the starting lineup next season.

 Must be 21+ to participate & present in Arizona.
 Gambling Problem?
 Call 1-800-NEXT-STEP.
 Deposit required.
 Bonus Bets winnings are added to Bonus Bets balance.
 Bonus Bet wager excluded from returns.
 T&Cs Apply.